wp-plugins/acurax-social-media-widget/readme.txt

 == Upgrade Notice ==

+= 1.2 =
+* February 20, 2012 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
+UPGRADE WITH CONFIDENCE :)
+* Added Option to disable highlighting menu on admin area
+* Added Option to disable highlighting plugin on plugin list
+* Improved CSS Styling
+* Improved Programming Structure
+* Stable Release

 = 1.1 =
 * December 04, 2012 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
 UPGRADE WITH CONFIDENCE :)
 * Added Misc settings.